ACM40960/project-VinothiniBalasubramani/README.md

 ## Data Exploration

-🗄️ **Data Source**: Our principal dataset for this investigation is acquired from Google's extensive open data collection, which chronicles COVID-19 details for a plethora of nations.
-For our study, we focused on extracting data pertinent to the UK, delving into its unique COVID-19 landscape.
-This rich dataset encapsulates a wide array of variables, including but not limited to confirmed cases, mortality rates, testing frequencies, hospitalization statistics, vaccination data, mobility trends, meteorological metrics, and the government's stringency index.
-The comprehensive nature of this data repository offers us an unparalleled window into the multifaceted dynamics of COVID-19, enriching the analytical depth of our project.
+🗄️ **Data Source**: Our primary dataset for this investigation is sourced from Google's expansive open data collection, which comprehensively documents COVID-19 details for numerous countries.
+To tailor our study to the UK's distinctive COVID-19 landscape, we selectively extracted relevant data.
+Notably, this **dataset is dynamically updated**, remaining current and relevant.
+For our analysis, we specifically focused on data from **2020 and 2021**, resulting in approximately **761 entries**.
+Within this dataset, a substantial pool of around 519 variables is available.
+Among these, we judiciously selected about **28 variables** that were most pertinent to our research objectives.
+These variables encompass a spectrum of information, including confirmed cases, mortality rates, testing frequencies, hospitalization statistics, vaccination data, mobility trends, meteorological metrics, and the government's stringency index.
+Despite the dataset's vastness, our focused selection ensures that we are equipped with the necessary data to delve into the intricate dynamics of COVID-19, elevating the depth of our analytical exploration.

-✂️ **Data Segmentation**: Our analysis segregates the data timeline into two pivotal eras - the _pre-vaccination_ and the _vaccination stages_.
+✂️ **Data Segmentation**: Our analysis segregates the data timeline into two pivotal eras - the **pre-vaccination** and the **vaccination** stages with 286 and 475 entries in each dataset respectively.
 This bifurcation aids in a granular examination of various influencers like testing frequencies, mobility trajectories, stringency policies, and meteorological patterns across these two distinct phases.
 As we transition into the vaccination epoch, our scrutiny deepens to encapsulate the direct repercussions of vaccination on the metrics of confirmed cases, fatalities, and hospitalizations.

 ## Methodology

-Our endeavor to understand the profound impact of COVID-19 vaccinations in the UK led us to utilize **Multivariate Linear Regression (MLR)**, a potent statistical technique adept at revealing intricate relationships among multiple variables.
-Prior to delving into the specifics for the UK, we scrutinized the main dataset for multicollinearity.
-By identifying and removing correlated independent variables and static variables, we ensured the robustness of our subsequent analyses.
-Post this essential preprocessing step, we partitioned the data into two distinct phases for the UK - pre-vaccination and vaccination period capturing the evolving dynamics of the pandemic.
+In our pursuit of comprehending the significant impact of COVID-19 vaccinations within the UK, we adopted the **Multivariate Linear Regression (MLR)** technique.
+This powerful statistical tool excels at unveiling intricate relationships among multiple variables.
+Prior to diving into the specifics relevant to the UK, we meticulously examined the primary dataset for potential multicollinearity and static variables.
+Subsequently, we identified and retained 28 variables(as mentioned in Data Source section) that are closely aligned with our research objectives.
+The process involved discerning and addressing correlated independent variables and static elements, a step that fortified the resilience of our ensuing analyses.
+While our current approach emphasizes MLR, it's worth noting that **alternatives** such as **multivariate multiple regression and machine learning methods** could also be explored, particularly if certain variables exhibit collinearity.

 The implementation of the Multivariate Linear Regression (MLR) method involves the following steps:

-🔍 **Data Preprocessing**: Beyond the initial multicollinearity assessment, we meticulously managed missing data, cleaned our datasets, and ensured their uniformity.
+🔍 **Data Preprocessing**: Moving beyond the initial assessment of multicollinearity, we embarked on a meticulous journey of managing missing data.
+This involved adeptly substituting the gaps with zero values, thereby enhancing the integrity of the dataset.
+Furthermore, we undertook the task of formatting variables, rounding those with extensive decimals to streamline their representation.
+This process of uniform formatting contributes to a more coherent and comprehensible dataset, essential for our subsequent analyses.

 📊 **Exploratory Data Analysis (EDA):** This phase involved delving deep into variable distributions, discerning relationships, and identifying potential outliers to build a comprehensive understanding of our data.